Breword/tmux/Getting-Started.md

 The `unbind-key` command removes a key binding.
 Like `bind-key` it has `-T` and `-n` flags for the key table.
 It is not necessary to remove a key binding before binding it again, `bind-key` will replace any existing key binding.
-`unbind-key` is necessary only to completely remove a key binding`:
+`unbind-key` is necessary only to completely remove a key binding:

 ~~~~
 unbind M-0